The 7 Top Hyperhidrosis Treatments & How Much Each One Costs

 Topical glycopyrrolate requires a prescription, which must be filled at a compounding pharmacy.
 It can be used on the face, hands, feet, and underarms.
 The cost of glycopyrrolate cream is $50-$85, and it is usually covered by health insurance.

 Glycopyrrolate and oxybutynin are the most common oral medications for hyperhidrosis.
 They are typically used to treat excessive sweating of the hands, feet, and underarms.
-The cost of oral glycopyrrolate and oxybutynin ranges from $4 to $20, and health insurance coverage varies.
+The cost of oral glycopyrrolate and oxybutynin ranges from $15 to $300, and health insurance coverage varies.
+(Please note, insurance coverage can significantly reduce out-of-pocket expenses.)

 Endoscopic thoracic sympathectomy (ETS) is a permanent, yet risky surgery to treat excessive sweating.
 It is usually performed on the hands, feet, and underarms.
 While the procedure ends perspiration in key areas, it may result in compensatory sweating in other areas of the body.